drupalsocialinitiative/social_auth_digitalocean/README.txt

 INTRODUCTION
 ------------

-Social Auth DigitalOcean Module is a DigitalOcean Authentication integration for Drupal.
+Social Auth DigitalOcean is a DigitalOcean authentication integration for Drupal.